Charles Roscoe Savage: Early photography career

 In the spring of 1860, with the Brown Company Savage traveled to Salt Lake City, Utah Territory with his family.
 He photographed the Mormon trail while travelling to Utah but no photographs have survived.In 1861 he established a photography studio with a partner, Marsena Cannon, an early Utah daguerreotypist and photographer.
 A year later, after Cannon moved to southern Utah, he established a partnership with artist George M. Ottinger.
 Ottinger and Savage helped to organize the Deseret Academy of Art, which was soon replaced by the University of Deseret.
-Ottinger painted scenery for the Salt Lake Theater and took photos of local buildings and landscapes.
+Ottinger painted scenery for the Salt Lake Theatre and took photos of local buildings and landscapes.
 Savage became increasingly popular as a portrait photographer and prominent people in Utah commissioned him to take their photos.
 He was also an active member of the 20th ward, sang in the Mormon Tabernacle Choir, joined the Nauvoo Legion, and lectured on various subjects at the local Literary Institute.
 Savage advertised in local newspapers to increase his business.
 Several times, he made a collage of the baby photographs he had taken over the years, and often families with featured children would buy a copy.
 To protect his work from copyright infringement, he retained the original glass plate negatives of his photographs, giving him more control over their use.

 Charles W. Carter joined Ottinger and Savage's photography studio at some point after November 1864, when Carter arrived in Salt Lake City.
 Carter started his own photography studio with J.B.
 Silvis sometime in 1867.
 Carter often printed and sold other photographers' work.
 Since it is difficult to determine whether some photographs from this time were taken by Carter or Savage, occasionally both photographers are credited.
 While Andrew J. Russell was documenting the construction of the Union Pacific Railroad in 1868, he met and befriended Savage.
 The two photographers often took photographs of the same scenes within minutes of each other.